zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

    CONFIG_UART_CONSOLE=n
    CONFIG_UART_QMSI_1_BAUDRATE=1000000

-The first item replaces the BLUETOOTH_DEBUG_STDOUT option, the second one disables the default printk/printf hooks, and the third one matches the console baudrate with what's used to communicate with the nRF51, in order not to create a bottle neck.
+The first item replaces the BLUETOOTH_DEBUG_LOG option, the second one disables the default printk/printf hooks, and the third one matches the console baudrate with what's used to communicate with the nRF51, in order not to create a bottleneck.

 To decode the binary protocol that will now be sent to the console UART you need to use the btmon tool from BlueZ 5.40 or later: